Ludwinic1/purviewautomation/README.md

                             auth=auth)
 ```
 **Important:**
     Make sure the user or entity is assigned the Collection Admin role to a collection in Purview.
-The below examples assume the role at the root collection level.
+The below examples assume the role is assigned at the root collection level.

 Now interact with the Purview collections: